sovpro/delimited-stream/README.md

 A Node.js Transform stream emitting buffered data at each delimiter instance.

+Buffered data, delimiter excluded, is emitted each time the delimiter is encountered.

 ## Constructor

 The constructor requires a Buffer instance or string value representing the delimiter.
-Each time the delimiter is encountered buffered data up  the delimiter is sent in the stream data event.

 ```js
 const stream = new DelimitedStream (delimiter)